toddlekan/php-contact-form/README.md

 Again, I just wanted to acknowledge this was an intentional design decision.

-NOTE: I understand you will be testing unit tests with the command "phpunit" Please add " ." on to the end of the command like:
+NOTE: I understand you will be testing unit tests with the command "phpunit" Please add " tests" on to the end of the command like:

-phpunit .
+phpunit tests

 Thank you.